Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 Political Pressures of War

 In 1941, the Tuskegee Project was started in Tuskegee, Alabama, at Moton Field.
 The project was intended to prove the ill-conceived notion that black men (negroes) could not endure flight training.
 At that time in American history, it was reasoned that the United States needed additional pilots, but they could not be black pilots.
-It was asserted that African American men did not possess the mental or motor skills necessary to operate sophisticated machinery such as an airplane.
+It was asserted that African American men did not possess the mental or motor skills necessary to operate sophisticated machinery such as airplanes.
 However, the Tuskegee project showed that it was false to assume that blacks could not fly planes.

 Moton Field Tuskegee, Alabama